 Photo Tours - Base CampLocation, location, location!
-Explore and photograph world-class west coast wildlife and landscapes by power boat, kayak and on foot.
-Create incredible photographs of sea otters, wolves, eagles, osprey and an unbelievable diversity of marine landscapes and tidal life.
+Explore where few go, while refining your photographic skills capturing west coast wildlife and landscapes accessed by power boat, kayak and on foot.

 Sea Otter Coastal Systems with Isabelle Groc - 5 days, June 24-28, 2018

-Sunrise to Sunset Lifescape with Boomer Jerritt - 4 days, 2018 Dates Coming Soon
+Sunrise to Sunset Lifescape with Boomer Jerritt - 4 days, by custom request

 Most travel will be on foot, with the option for some kayak activity/access, and boat-based shooting or delivery to remote islets.
 Each day we craft the best possible recipe based on guest interest, weather, and what's happening around us.